ibmverse/verse-developer/_reference/reference.md

 * `object` The object property indicates that the extension displays in a view which provides the specific object.
             Using the person value specifies that the extension displays in a view which provides the person object.
             For example, if the business card view provides the person data type, then the action contribution will be shown on the business card view.
-            *This property is optional if you are using the `path` property.*
+            *This property is not required if you are using the `path` property.*
 * `path` The path property is used to display an action extension in the mail compose view or the mail read view.
-Valid values are "mail.read" OR "mail.compose". *This property is optional if you are using the `object` property.*
+Valid values are "mail.read" OR "mail.compose". *This property is not required if you are using the `object` property.*
 * `title` The title of your action extension which will appear in the Verse UI.

 ### Payload Properties